ryosuwito/neuer/README.md

 # Neuer – The Framework That Assembles the Web

 ### **THE FUTURE DOESN’T ASK FOR PERMISSION, BRO.
 IT JUST HAPPENS.**

-Alright, here it is—**Neuer** is the thing you didn’t know you were **waiting** for, because frankly, you’ve been **lied to** for far too long.
-If you’re still pretending like React, Vue, or Angular are "cutting-edge," you’re living in a fantasy land.
-You’ve been sold the **illusion** that these bloated, ancient, excuse-for-frameworks are somehow “best practice.” **They're not**.
-They're an anchor, dragging you down into the abyss of complexity.
-Wake up. **Neuer** is your lifeline.
+Alright, listen up: Neuer isn’t just a framework—it’s a statement.
+It’s the thing you didn’t know you were waiting for, because honestly, you’ve been lied to.
+If you think React, Vue, or Angular are "cutting-edge," it’s time to wake up.
+You’ve been sold the illusion that these bloated, over-engineered excuses for frameworks are somehow "best practice."
+They’re not.
+They’re anchors—dragging you into the abyss of complexity.

+Neuer is the **anti-framework** framework, and it’s here to save you from framework hell.

 ---